brillout/goldpage/docs/bfa.template.md

 **Example**

-For example,
-a BFA is usually a good fit for an online newspaper.
-News articles are mostly about text and images &mdash;
-there is no need for interactive views.
+For example, an online newspaper: news articles are mostly about text and images and there is no need for interactive views.
 And, if a news article
-contains an interactive view,
-for example an interactive US Election Poll, then the news arcticle page can be made interactive by setting `renderToDom: true`.
+does contain an interactive view, for example an interactive US Election Poll, then the news arcticle page can be made interactive by setting `renderToDom: true`.